A REVERSE TAKE ON OUR CARKEEK 12-HOUR: TOUGH & FESTIVE!

 For both races, expect pre-race announcements just a few minutes before the start.
 The 6-hour AM race ends at 1 PM, and both the 12-hour and 6-hour PM races finish at 7 PM—any laps finished after that time will not be counted toward your day's total.
 [By April, we'll have longer days to work with, so you shouldn't need headlamps for any portion of the run unless you want it for the first or last laps of the day.]
 We're capping registration right around 50 runners, total, and as we'll likely get to that number well before race-day, we likely won't be doing day-of registration.
 We want this low-key event to stay low-key and low-impact. :)

 A FUNDRAISER FOR NORTHWEST TRAILS

 Local time: 6:51 PM

-Hope to see you in April!
+Looking forward to seeing you in April!

 *Prices include US sales tax, but not UltraSignup fees; US fees applied at check-out.
 All registrations are non-refundable and non-transferable to other runners/events.
 All donations go to Endless Trails, a 501(c)3 non-profit for trails.*